-The National Portrait Gallery and the Smithsonian American Art Museum reopened on July 1, 2006 showcasing a newly restored historic building in Washington, DC.
+The National Portrait Gallery and the Smithsonian American Art Museum reopened on July 1, 2006, showcasing a newly restored historic building in Washington, DC.
 The two museums share a National Historic Landmark building, the old U.S. Patent Building, stretching two city blocks within the Penn Quarter neighborhood, the revitalized arts district of downtown Washington.

-Reynolds Center for American Art and Portraiture, in honor of their largest donor, the Donald W. Reynolds Foundation, a national philanthropic organization founded by the principal owner of a nationwide communications and media company.
+The museums are known collectively as the Donald W. Reynolds Center for American Art and Portraiture, in honor of their largest donor, the Donald W. Reynolds Foundation, a national philanthropic organization founded by the principal owner of a nationwide communications and media company.

 The two museums share a main entrance on F Street.
 The G Street entrance serves tour groups and provides access to the shared museum stores.
-The museums are located near the Verizon Center and the International Spy Museum.
+The museums are located near the Capital One Arena and the International Spy Museum.
 The closest Metro station is Gallery Place-Chinatown.

 The National Portrait Gallery tells the stories of America through the individuals who established American culture.
 Through the visual arts, performing arts, and new media, the Portrait Gallery portrays poets and presidents, visionaries and villains, actors and activists.

 The Robert and Arlene Kogod Courtyard provides a year-round public gathering space enclosed by a curving glass roof.
 The museums offer a variety of free public programs in the courtyard, including family days and musical performances.
 Free public wireless Internet access is available in the courtyard.
 The Courtyard Café offers casual dining from 11:30 a.m. to 6:30 p.m.

-Smithsonian American Art MuseumThe Smithsonian American Art Museum is the home of the largest collection of American art in the world including more than 41,000 artworks, spanning more than three centuries.
+The Smithsonian American Art Museum is the home of the largest collection of American art in the world including more than 41,000 artworks, spanning more than three centuries.
 The exhibits tell the story of America through the visual arts and represent the most inclusive collection of American art of any museum today.

-The Luce Foundation Center for American Art, a study center and visible art storage facility, displays more than 3,300 artworks from the museum’s permanent collection in a three-story skylight space.
+The Luce Foundation Center for American Art, a study center, and visible art storage facility, displays more than 3,300 artworks from the museum’s permanent collection in a three-story skylight space.
 Interactive computer kiosks provide information about each object on display.